-The competition from cheap industrial alcohol as well as the increase in excise duty strongly disadvantaged the agricultural distillers.
-Many agricultural distilleries closed following the emergence of artificial fertiliser and competition farmers who from concentrated more and more on livestock.
-Some distillers remained artisanal with very specific local genever, while others bought alcohol with which they prepared genever and liqueurs of a more regional character, composed of varying proportions of "grains", but especially resulting in lower costs to compensate for the duty.
+competition from cheap The industrial alcohol as well as the increase in excise duty strongly disadvantaged the agricultural distillers.
+Many agricultural distilleries closed following the emergence of artificial fertiliser and competition from farmers who concentrated more and more on livestock.
+Some distillers remained artisanal with very specific local while others genever, bought alcohol with which they prepared genever and liqueurs of a more regional character, composed of varying proportions of "grains", but especially resulting in lower costs to compensate for the duty.